The 6 Best Hawaii All-Inclusive Resorts for Families

 10) What month has the best weather in Hawaii?

-There’s really not a bad month to visit Hawaii.
+There is no bad time to visit Hawaii.
 However, it can be more humid in the wet season, and it’s a little hotter at the peak of summer.
 Therefore, the best months to visit Hawaii are April, May, September, and October.
 You’ll have more pleasant temperatures, less rain and humidity, and better rates since these months fall in the off-season.

 11) What is the rainy season in Hawaii?